 PBA Community members include faculty, staff, adjuncts, students, vendors, and contractors.

-According to the CDC, symptoms may appear 2-14 days after exposure to the virus.
-People with these symptoms or combinations of symptoms may have COVID-19:
+People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
+Symptoms may appear 2-14 days after exposure to the virus.
+People with these symptoms may have COVID-19:

 Social distancing, also called “physical distancing,” according to the CDC means keeping space between yourself and other people outside of your home.
 To practice social or physical distancing: